kmanepalli/myRetail/README.md

 ###Webapplication
 The web application hosting the REST API is build using spring boot.
 The final executable jar is uploaded in the repository.
-To run the web application, download the jar file and execute the following command java -jar myRetail-0.1.0.jar
+To run the web application, download the jar file and execute the following command

 The server by default stars on port 8080.

 ##Accessing the REST API
 ###Search